What is Columbia University campus culture actually like for undergraduates?

 Students also ask…

-What is Caltech campus culture like for undergraduates?
+What is campus life like at Columbia vs MIT for undergraduates?

 Have questions about the admissions process?